 There are also common table or house rules.
-These are more common offline than online, but it’s a good idea to keep them in mind anyway.
+These are more common offline than online, but it’s a good idea to keep them in mind, anyway.

-Keep in mind the rules will vary between the different Caribbean Stud variants and casinos.
+Keep in mind that the rules will vary between the different Caribbean Stud variants and casinos.
 The rules will even be different between offline and online casinos.

-There are a couple Caribbean Stud variations.
+There are a couple of Caribbean Stud variations.
 The rest are side bets.
 The following are details for each one.

 The rules are pretty much the same.
 However, the payouts are different.
 The max bet’s usually $100 on the ante and $200 on the raise.
 A royal flush pays 50:1, which is the same as a straight flush.
-And if the dealer doesn’t show AK, hands playing the jackpot must be turned face up – otherwise the cards aren’t shown.
+And if the dealer doesn’t show AK, hands playing the jackpot must be turned face up – otherwise, the cards aren’t shown.